Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 If Akami was your first born child, Chutoro would be their younger sibling that you’ll spoil with things that the first child didn’t get (weird analogy I know.).

-This bite was soft and tender, the firmness from the Akami is gone.
-Instead of the fishy tuna flavor you get a more rich and elegant flavor from he natural oils of the fish.
+Mizu by Sankyodai’s Chutoro Nigiri Sushi was soft and tender, the firmness from the Akami is gone.
+Instead of the fishy tuna flavor you get a more rich and elegant flavor from the natural fatty oils of the tuna fish.

-At this point tin the meal, I do have one criticism, it’s that there is a lack of variety in the dishes you get, or rather there is not much that I haven’t already seen before.
-It’s basics done really well.
+At this point in this Bangkok Omakase meal, I do have one criticism, it’s that there is a lack of variety in the dishes you get, or rather there is not much that I haven’t already seen before.
+It’s just basics done really well.

 Course 9: Comforting Maki Rolls